web-work-tools/minimal-mistakes/_posts/2019-07-06-contributors-intro.md

 last_modified_at: 2019-06-26T11:22:33-23:00
 ---

 We are happy for contributions from anyone, regardless of technical skills, or pre-existing knowledge.
-The intention for this website is also to enable anyone to become more familiar with web-publishing, in a low stakes environment, while pursuing a passion for Sovereign Identity.
+The intention for this Community Website is to focus on detailing a variety of ways to contribute, and to enable anyone to become more familiar with web-publishing, in a low stakes environment, while pursuing a passion for Sovereign Identity.

 ## GitHub is Designed for Collaboration

 We welcome issues or pull requests for question, comments, or contributions of every type.
-While some may feel intimidated to get started with GitHub, we assure you it's just like any other social platform with user profiles, content, forms and buttons.
+While some may feel intimidated to get started with GitHub, we assure you it's just like any other social platform with user profiles, content, text fields and buttons.

 If you have questions, other people probably want to know the answer also.
+Its not easy to remember and document every sticky point of working with github pages, discord, and associated digital tools.

+However, over time, through the process of collaborative editing, crowdsourcing ideas, and learning together, to discover and extract value from various datasets.

 {% include figure image_path="/assets/images/didecentral-github.png" alt="github.com/didecentral" caption="[github.com/didecentral](https://github.com/didecentral)" %}